 Participation (in class): Paintings & Music.
 Share the music and paintings with the members of your group.
 Together from your collaborative pool of images, decide on a half-dozen that will guide your film’s composition, lighting, and color.
 Then share your musical selections.
 Upload the group-selected works to your shared Google drive for inspiration.

 |M Sep 09||Discuss and Demo: Researching Comps; Industry Technical Standards

-Reading: Familiarize yourself with the PBS Redbook Technical Operating Specifications.
+Reading: The Redbook.
+Familiarize yourself with the PBS Redbook Technical Operating Specifications.
 You may find yourself least conversant with the book's audio specifications.
 Read so you can quickly locate relevant sections in an open-note quiz.

-Individual Assignment: Find two documentary films you think are comparable to the one you’d like to produce this semester.
+Individual Assignment: Comps.
+Find two documentary films you think are comparable to the one you’d like to produce this semester.
 They do not need to be same subject as your film.
 At least one should be a model film to which you might aspire.
 The other may have errors you’d like to avoid.
 Be prepared to share a representative two-minute excerpt of each film with the class.

 |W Sep 11||Discuss and Demo: Scripting the Interview; Pre-Production for Editors

-Group In-Class Assignment: (0530p) Preparing to Edit
+Group In-Class Assignment: Preparing to Edit (0530p).

 |M Sep 16||Discuss & Demonstrate: (0300p) 3-point interview lighting.